The LLV decomposition of hyper-Kaehler cohomology

-Note that the lemma holds under the assumption $b_2(X) \ge 4$.
-This is the reason we have the same assumption in Theorem \ref{thm:criterion}.
-The case $b_2(X) = 3$ is exceptional because the rank of the Lie algebra $\bar {\mathfrak g}$ becomes too small.
-This exceptional case will be treated separately (Proposition \ref{prop:nagai_b2_3}).
-Also, we note that the proof of this lemma is \textit{not} purely representation theoretic.
+We note that the proof of this lemma is \textit{not} purely representation theoretic.
 The fact that $N$ is obtained from a degeneration of Hodge structure, and hence associated to a limit mixed Hodge structure of the Hodge structure $\bar V$ of K3 type, will be crucially used.
 For an arbitrary choice of an element $N \in \bar {\mathfrak g}$, the lemma would not hold.

 The proof of Lemma \ref{lem:main} is quite lengthy, so we would like to devote the rest of this subsection for its proof.
 The proof of Theorem \ref{thm:criterion} is then completed in \S\ref{completion_pf_criterion}.
 Before getting into the proof, note that the statement of the lemma does not depend on the base field.
 Hence, it is enough to prove the lemma over $\CC$.
 For simplicity, let us omit the base change index $\CC$ and assume everything is complexified from now on.